931322 Technology in organic agriculture

 Upon positive completion of the course, students will be able to:

-• Evaluate advantages and disadvantages of technology for the usage in organic agriculture
+• Name advantages and disadvantages of technology in organic farming and discuss them critically

-• Use appropriate technical terms in the English language
+• Understand, explain and use technical terms in English

 You can find more details like the schedule or information about exams on the course-page in BOKUonline.